insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Car insurance for teens in Pennsylvania costs more than it does for older drivers, but the price depends on factors like age, gender, coverage limits, and the insurer you choose.
-Knowing the state averages can help you budget, compare quotes, and figure out what’s realistic for your family.
+Car insurance for teens in Pennsylvania is more expensive than it is for older drivers, but costs depend on several factors, including age, gender, coverage limits, and the insurer you choose.
+Knowing the averages in your state can help you budget, compare quotes, and find the best option for your family.

 Car insurance calculator for state teens